FranciscoDA/ps2mcfs/README.md

 FUSE driver for PlayStation 2 Virtual Memory Card (VMC) images.
 This will allow you to mount Open PS2 Loader's VMC images in userspace.

-Currently, only read operations are implemented (stat, readdir, read)
+Currently, only read operations are implemented (stat, readdir, read) Write operations like mkdir, create and utimens are also implemented but are not persistent (ie. changes are lost when the filesystem is unmounted)

     Usage: ps2mcfs <memory-card-image> <mount-point> [FUSE options]